wansors/myfaba-hacks/README.md

 # myfaba-hacks
-A collection of tools and scripts for customizing and enhancing your MyFaba storytelling box.
+A collection of tools and scripts for customizing and enhancing your MyFaba and Faba+ storytelling box.
 Unlock new features, personalize your experience, and dive deeper into the world of interactive storytelling with this set of user-friendly hacks and mods.

-## Create your own figure
+## Create your own figure (Original Faba)
 Create a folder with your own songs in faba format
 ```
 ./createFigure.sh <figure_ID (3 digits)> <source_folder>